AMartins87/mythos/README.md

 9. Created templates, media and static files on top level of the directory
 10. Created **Procfile** and added my gunicorn code
 11. All changes added with add, commit and push commands in Github
-12. Deployed content manually through Heroku
+12. Deployed content manually through Heroku by going to *Deploy* tab, connected my **GitHub** account and found my repository and connected it with **Heroku**
+13. Pressed *Enable Automatic Deploys* and then pressed *Deploy Branch* button.
+Once this finished, I opened my app to check all works

 # CREDITS